The Adirondacks High Peaks: FAQ & General Information

 The 46 High Peaks were originally grouped together based on their elevations.
 In 1927, Russell M. W. Carson's book "Peaks and People of the Adirondacks" described the mountain elevations.
 His research determined that the 46 High Peaks were the tallest mountains in the Adirondacks, and all of them had an elevation of at least 4,000 feet.

 Later geological surveys revealed that not all of the 46 High Peaks were actually 4,000 feet or above in elevation, and one that did meet the "requirement" was excluded.
 Nevertheless, the original 46 are still grouped together and recognized as the ones to overcome.
-If you climb them all, then you are eligible to become an official Adirondack 46er!
+If you climb them all, you can become an official Adirondack 46er!

 Also, although they are referred to as high peaks, all 46 aren't the highest points in New York State.
-The Catskills have their own 35 High Peaks of mountains above 3,500 feet in elevation.
-A few of the High Peaks of the Catskills are greater in elevation than some of the 46 High Peaks of the Adirondacks.
+The Catskills have 35 High Peaks that are above 3,500 feet in elevation.
+A few of the Catskills' High Peaks are greater in elevation than some of the 46 Adirondacks' High Peaks.

-The 46 High Peaks are all located in the Adirondack Forest Preserve, meaning they are on state-owned lands that are open for some forms of recreation, such as hiking and backcountry camping.
+The 46 High Peaks are all located in the Adirondack Forest Preserve, meaning they are on state-owned lands open for recreation, such as hiking and backcountry camping.

 You can find the mountains in and around the High Peaks Wilderness Area in the northeastern region of the Adirondack Park.
-The High Peaks Wilderness is split between a Western Zone and an Eastern Zone.
-Some rules change based on the Zone you are in, so check our FAQs to read about some of the important differences, as well as more helpful information.
+The High Peaks Wilderness is split between Western and Eastern zones.

 Hiker Shuttle

 The Route 73 hiker shuttle is typically available seasonally.
-The primary route starts and ends at the Marcy Field parking area, making pickup/drop off stops at Rooster Comb, Giant Mountain Ridge Trail, and Roaring Brook Falls.
-This free shuttle runs from 7am to 7pm on weekends and holidays.
+Its primary route starts and ends at the Marcy Field parking area, with pickup/drop-off stops at Rooster Comb, Giant Mountain Ridge Trail, and Roaring Brook Falls.

 Frequently Asked Questions